New COVID-19 booster shots — specially formulated to fight multiple omicron variants — are available now for children and adults ages 12 and over.

 Adults who are ages 50 and older should get two booster doses.
 That’s also true for younger people who are immunocompromised or are especially vulnerable to getting severely ill with COVID-19.

 Everyone ages 5 and older should get a booster dose after completing their primary series.

 Babies and toddlers are now eligible for their first vaccine doses and are not yet getting booster shots.

 It can be confusing to figure out who is eligible for booster shots and what the proper timing is.
-If you need help sorting out your specific situation and deciding when to get a booster shot, you can use a handy tool that health experts at the Centers for Disease Control and Prevention (CDC) have created.
+If you need help sorting out your specific situation and deciding when to get a booster shot, you can stay up to date with health experts at the Centers for Disease Control and Prevention (CDC).